As Tensions Rise Over Defense Costs, U.S. Walks Out Of Talks With South Korea

 "We need to acknowledge that the U.S.-South Korea alliance is not in good shape," laments Park Hwee-rhak, a defense expert at Kookmin University in Seoul.

-Park is a former South Korean army colonel, a self-described conservative and supporter of the U.S.-South Korean alliance.
+Park is a former South Korean army colonel, a self-described conservative and a supporter of the U.S.-South Korea alliance.
 He says he has long counseled his government to contribute more to shared defense costs, but even he finds the reported $5 billion demand unacceptable.
 He adds that the U.S. has failed to provide a detailed breakdown and rationale for its request.

 The cost of any alliance can be broken down into its component parts: troops, equipment and operating expenses.
 South Korea currently covers about 40% of operating costs.
 It also provides land, construction and several thousand South Korean troops to augment U.S. forces.

-The reported U.S. demand of $5 billion exceeds the $4.46 billion that the Pentagon puts as the cost of operations in South Korea in 2020.
+The reported U.S. demand of $5 billion exceeds the $4.46 billion that the Defense Department puts as the cost of operations in South Korea in 2020.

 Park argues that the U.S. and South Korea are not just two sides in a transaction.
 They're blood brothers, he says.

 "We shed our blood in Vietnam and you shed your blood in South Korea and Vietnam together," he says.
-"So we supported your country and you supported U.S. without calculating what kind of benefit I can get from this support."
+"So we supported your country and you supported us without calculating what kind of benefit I can get from this support."

-South Korea has sent troops to fight in Vietnam, and has provided security in hot spots from Iraq and South Sudan to East Timor and Haiti.
+South Korea sent troops to fight in Vietnam and has provided security in hot spots from Iraq and South Sudan to East Timor and Haiti.

 The basing of U.S. forces abroad, meanwhile, gives Washington the ability to project power around the globe to secure commercial interests worth hundreds of billions of dollars.

-"Roughly a third of U.S. trade comes out of Northeast Asia," notes Bruce Bennett, a defense analyst at the Rand Corporation, a U.S. government-funded think tank.
+"Roughly a third of U.S. trade comes out of northeast Asia," notes Bruce Bennett, a defense analyst at the Rand Corp., a U.S. government-funded think tank.
 "If there were a conflict in Korea, that trade would be severely disrupted."

 Allies, Bennett notes, allow the U.S. to justify its projection of power for its own aims.

-"They send troops to a variety of places in the world that provide stability and give us an ability to say we have a coalition doing these things," he says.
-"And it's not just U.S. imperialism where we're operating overseas."
+"They send troops to a variety of places in the world that provide stability and give us an ability to say we have a coalition doing these things," he says, "and it's not just U.S. imperialism where we're operating overseas."

 He adds that increasing U.S. demands could prompt Seoul to cancel purchases of F-35 warplanes or other hardware, leading to the loss of American jobs.

 Park argues that both the U.S. and South Korea have benefited from their alliance.
-But if the U.S. pulls out its troops, it would leave South Korea alone to face its neighbor to the north.
+But if the U.S. pulled out its troops, it would leave South Korea alone to face its neighbor to the north.
 For the U.S., this might be acceptable, but "for South Koreans," he says, it "would be a life-or-death situation."

 While the Trump administration is pressuring Seoul to reach a deal this year, any agreement must still be ratified by South Korean lawmakers.
-Those lawmakers will be up for re-election next April.
-And while polls show most South Koreans want U.S. troops to stay, a majority oppose a sharp increase in Seoul's contribution.
+Those lawmakers will be up for reelection next April.
+And while polls show that most South Koreans want U.S. troops to stay, a majority opposes a sharp increase in Seoul's contribution.